rodekruis/building-material-classification/README.md

 6. Wood
 7. Thatch / grass
 8. Unclear / none of the above

 Each image was labelled independently by 3 different people and we selected those images where 2 out of 3 labels agreed (889 out of 1000).
 We observe most of the buildings being labelled as either concrete or bricks.
-See this tab for the full results
+See this table for the full results:

 | Label (Building Material) | Counts |
 | ------------- | ------------- |